Get Ready! Google Chrome to Block Mixed Content Starting December 2019

 What is the Problem with Mixed Content?

-The examples Google provides is an attacker tampering with a mixed image of a stock chart to mislead investors or a hacker injecting a tracking cookie into a mixed resource load.
+The examples Google provides is an attacker tampering with a mixed image of a stock chart to mislead investors.
+Or, a hacker injecting a tracking cookie into a mixed resource load.

 In addition to privacy and security issues, mixed content creates a confusing browser user experience.
 The page isn’t clearly presented as secure or insecure – but somewhere in between.
 Can your visitors really trust the security of your website when getting these mixed signals?

-How Does This Affect My Website?
+How Will This Affect My Website?

 The blocking of mixed content is a gradual roll out starting with Chrome 79 in December 2019, followed by stricter actions with Chrome 80 and Chrome 81.